 The Historic Old West End in Toledo is one of my favorite neighborhoods to walk through and admire old, historic homes.
-You can find every type of Victorian style home within a few blocks from each other and each one has a unique story.
-I have created a guide to easily identify the 5 most popular Victorian style homes.
-These include Gothic Revival, Queen Ann, Folk Victorian, Italianate and Second Empire styles.
+You can find every type of Victorian-style home within a few blocks from each other and each one has a unique story.
+Today, I am sharing five popular Victorian homes designs and their key identifiable features.
+These include Gothic Revival, Queen Ann, Folk Victorian, Italianate, and Second Empire styles.

 I totally geek out when it comes to learning about history and even started listening to a podcast about Queen Victoria.
 This useful guide is sure to earn you some points at your next trivia night!